alexKleider/phInfo/README.md

     4. Localization Options:
         11 Change Locale: The default is `en_gb.UTF-8`: suitable for Great Britain.
-For the American locale, scroll down (with the down arrow) until encountering the asterix (*) next to `en_gb.UTF-8`, toggle with the space bar, and then continue scrolling down until coming to `en_us.UTF-8`.
-Toggle with the space bar again so the asterix appears.
-Here the behaviour of the interface is a bit different: the `Enter` key moves you forward to the next panel where you again use the down arrow to land on `en_us.UTF-8`.
+For the American locale, scroll down (with the down arrow) until encountering the asterisk (*) next to `en_gb.UTF-8`, toggle with the space bar, and then continue scrolling down until coming to `en_us.UTF-8`.
+Toggle with the space bar again so the asterisk appears.
+Here the behavior of the interface is a bit different: the `Enter` key moves you forward to the next panel where you again use the down arrow to land on `en_us.UTF-8`.
 Use the right arrow and then